 In short, this is outstanding, a TV ready for everything today has to offer and (we'd hope) able to deal with tomorrow's challenges too.

-The Samsung QN90A is the flagship 4K model from the company's 2021 range and is the first to use the new Neo QLED Mini-LED display tech, and the results are utterly incredible.
+The Samsung QN90A is the flagship 4K model from the company's 2021 range, and was the first to use the new Neo QLED Mini-LED display tech.
+The results are utterly incredible.
 "From its stunning control of precise light and dark to its generous helpings of detail and smooth motion control, it impresses start to finish.
 As the total image package, it edges out the OLED TVs we've seen so far," our review says.

 It's also future-proofed thanks to having four HDMI 2.1 ports, and we also love that those ports are concealed in Samsung's One Connect box, which is totally separate to the main body of the TV, connecting to the panel by just a single cable.
 It means you can hide away cable clutter, and really shows off how good the design of this TV looks… and it looks good.
 At 25mm thick, it's a work of art itself.

 The on-board smart options are excellent too – Samsung's Tizen platform is really easy to use, is packed with streaming apps and other options, including a new Game Bar that will be genuinely useful to those who want the best from their gaming hardware.

 Our full Samsung QN95A/90A review digs deeper into why this TV edges out the competition as our pick for the best TV available as a showpiece for Samsung's image quality, and the Mini-LED 'Neo QLED' tech powering it."